![]() |

 - POTATOES.
 Okay, so far, so good!

 - DEXTROSE Uh oh.
 What's dextrose, anyway?
 I had to look it up.
 According to LiveStrong, dextrose is a form of glucose, our bodies' primary fuel.
 It is widely used in the processed-food industry to promote browning and in the U.S., anyway is usually produced from corn.
-(Remember how the Omnivore's Dilemma talked about how corn has insinuated itself into soooo many food products?
+(Remember how Michael Pollan's The Omnivore's Dilemma: A Natural History of Four Meals (affiliate link) talked about food-product companies have insinuated corn into soooo many of their processed food products?
 Case in point.
 Potatoes too, it seems.)

 - DISODIUM HYDROGEN PYROPHOSPHATE.